By Andy Guinigundo

 I have seen countless attraction announcements over the years, but this one seemed special.
 Kings Island is the theme park of my youth.
 It is where I hung out during my summers and rode coasters endlessly.
 It is the internal barometer by which I judge all theme parks.
-And, as I experienced parks across this country, I have certainly seen greater and lesser attractions, but it has been five years, when Diamondback was announced, since this excitement level had been reached at Kings Island in Mason, Ohio.
+And, as I experienced parks across this country, I have certainly seen greater and lesser attractions, but it has been five years, since Diamondback was announced, since this excitement level had been reached at Kings Island in Mason, Ohio.

 As I walked into the park the night of Aug.
 8, there was a palpable excitement in the air.
 The announcement for the new attraction, thought to be a coaster for months, was to occur at 10 p.m. – park closing time.
 I arrived around 8:30 p.m. and there were a modest amount of folks walking into the park at that time.
-Even with an hour and a half to go, all front row public viewing of the announcement stage was occupied by coaster fans.
+Even with an hour and a half to go, all front-row public viewing of the announcement stage was occupied by coaster fans.
 About 100 people were waiting.
 Over the next hour, the crowd grew to hundreds.
 All major Cincinnati and Dayton, Ohio news crews were represented.
-The smoke machines were pumping in earnest to set the eeire mood.
+The smoke machines were pumping in earnest to set the entire mood.
 Well before any announcement was made, the crowd, on several occasions, spontaneously chanted, “Banshee, Banshee, BANSHEE!”
 At regular intervals, a god-awful shriek was heard preceding an announcement of how many minutes were left until the announcement.
-Each announcement was follow by more cries of “Banshee, Banshee!”
+Each announcement was followed by more cries of “Banshee, Banshee!”

 Finally, the time came for the announcement.
-Park Vice President and General Manager Greg Scheid was introduced to the stage.
+Park Vice President and General Manager Greg Scheid were introduced to the stage.
 After a quick run-through of the park improvements during his tenure that extends back to 2006 when Cedar Fair acquired Kings Island from Paramount, the time for the announcement came.
 At that point, a video told the story:

 Type: Invert (vehicle rides under the track)